sruthipraveenkumargeetha/Weekly-Releases-Reporter/README.md

 # Weekly-Releases-Reporter
-Building a cron job to send weekly releases of movies by mail
+Building a cron job to send weekly movie releases by mail